ChrisScarred/misty2py/readme.md

 ## Example skills

-THe folder `skills` in the main folder of this project contains examples of skills which can be developed with misty2py library.
+The folder `skills` in the main folder of this project contains examples of skills which can be developed with misty2py library.
 Currently, the example skills contain:

+- `skills/template` - a template for developing a skill with misty2py.
-- `battery_printer.py` - this script prints Misty's battery status every 250 ms for the duration specified as the second CLI argument in seconds (optional, defaults to 2 seconds).
+- `battery_printer.py` - a skill that prints Misty's battery status every 250 ms in the terminal for the duration specified as the second CLI argument in seconds (optional, defaults to 2 seconds).
-- `listening_expression.py` - this script contains a simple expression that makes Misty appear to be listening.
+- `listening_expression.py` - a simple expression that makes Misty appear to be listening.
-- `angry_expression.py` - this script contains a simple expression that makes Misty appear to be angry.
+- `angry_expression.py` - a simple expression that makes Misty appear to be angry.
+- `skills/greeting.py` - a skill of Misty reacting to the *"Hey Misty"* keyphrase
+- `skills/delete_non_system_files.py` - a not-yet-implemented skill that removes all non-system audio, video and image files from Misty's memory

 ### Instructions for running the example skills